Sunderland Corporation Tramways

 A rare shot of an SCT inspector — photo taken in 1913 at the Roker terminus, towards the southern end of Roker Terrace, with Tramcar No 10 in the background, a vehicle which was to have the dubious distinction, three years later, of being destroyed by a Zeppelin airship.
 Photo and background information kindly supplied by Malcolm Fraser.

-An unidentified tramcar with depot staff, conductresses and senior staff member (?) in the Wheatsheaf depot yard in April 1916.
+An unidentified tramcar with depot staff, conductresses and a senior staff member (?) in the Wheatsheaf depot yard in April 1916.
 This photograph was taken just after Tram No 10 was destroyed by Zeppelin L11 (see damage to buildings behind the tram).
 Photo and background information kindly supplied by Malcolm Fraser.

 Bob Nesbitt, ready for his first day as an inspector on Saturday 7th August 1947; he eventually retired some 28 years later as a Divisional Inspector in 1975.
 With thanks to his son John Nesbitt for the background information, and Malcolm Fraser for the photograph.